smsong/neumovelab.github.io/join/northeastern.md

 </style>

-If you are an undergraduate or master's student at Northeastern University, you can engage with our lab by either 1) participating in **study groups** or by 2) **collaborating with NeuMovers** on ongoing projects.
+If you are an undergraduate or master's student at Northeastern University, you can engage with our lab in two ways: 1) by participating in **study groups**, or 2) by volunteering as a **research intern** and collaborating with NeuMovers.

 After reviewing the following information, if you are interested, send your resume and a brief statement of interest to Dr. Song at `s.song[at]northeastern.edu` with the subject line "NeuMove Application".